PowerDNS/pdns/docs/domainmetadata.rst

 --------------
 .. versionadded:: 4.3.0

-If set to 1, will make PowerDNS renotify the secondaries after an AXFR is received from a master.
+If set to 1, will make PowerDNS renotify the secondaries after an AXFR is received from a primary.
 Any other value means that no renotifies are done.
 If not set at all, action will depend on the :ref:`setting-secondary-do-renotify` setting.